What is Oxidative Stress and Inflammation?

 Hesperidin is concentrated in the peel of the orange, and commercial orange juice can have higher amounts of absorbable flavonoids compared to fresh-squeezed orange juice,15,16 likely due to increased pressure during processing.

 Carotenoids: Carotenoids are colorful plant pigments that affect inflammatory and oxidative stress pathways, thus can inhibit the production of inflammation in our cells.17 Ultraviolet sunlight is a source of oxidative stress which can contribute to age-related eye diseases including cataracts and Age-related Macular Degeneration (AMD).
 Several studies have observed reduced risk of AMD with increased intake of carotenoids.18 Carotenoids have also been shown to protect against sunburn19,20 and premature aging.21 Since carotenoids are stored under the skin, regular consumption of orange juice can increase carotenoid levels in the skin.22 100% orange juice has many carotenoids such as beta-carotene, lutein, and zeaxanthin and may be an option for managing inflammation through diet.

 Florida Orange Juice’s high concentration of the antioxidant vitamin C may mitigate inflammation and help to fight off oxidative stress.

 Detailed Nutrition Information

-Several studies have shown the effects of 100% orange juice on inflammatory markers:
+Several studies have shown the effects of 100% orange juice or its nutrients on inflammatory markers: